 - Per-IP limits on shared NATs.
 An entire office behind one public IP shares a single limit.
 Per-API-key granularity handles this better.

-Oversights that surface in production: shipping without a Retry-After header so clients cannot implement backoff, and setting identical limits for reads and writes when writes cost 10× more on the backend.
+Oversights that surface in production: shipping without a Retry-After header so clients can't implement backoff, and setting identical limits for reads and writes when writes cost 10× more on the backend.

-Rate limit plans from this tool are capacity-planning estimates — they do not replace load testing, production monitoring, or architectural review of your gateway infrastructure.
+Rate limit plans from this tool are capacity-planning estimates.
+They don't replace load testing, production monitoring, or architectural review of your gateway infrastructure.